webconnex/slate/source/includes/_webhook_events.md

-accountId | Integer | Id of the account formId    | Integer | Id of the form data      | object  | Object contains the complete payload for the registration meta      | object  | Object contains information about the webhook.
+accountId | Integer | Id of the account formId    | Integer | Id of the form data      | object  | Object contains the complete payload for the registration meta      | object  | Object contains information about the webhook

 ### Data Object